Cinema Studies PhD Handbook

 Grades of Incomplete ("I")

-If a student has good reason for not being able to complete the outstanding work in the specified period, he or she may apply for an extension by the instructor.
-To receive an extension, the student must fill out an Extension on Completion of Work Outstanding form and submit the form to the instructor, who will then decide whether or not to grant the extension.
+If a student has good reason for not being able to complete the outstanding work in the specified period, they may apply for an extension by the instructor.
+In order to receive an extension, the student must fill out an Extension on Completion of Work Outstanding form, available online at https://tisch.nyu.edu/student-affairs/forms after obtaining approval from the instructor to grant the extension.
 Requests for further extensions must receive the approval of the Associate Dean for Student Affairs.

-It is the student’s responsibility to request a grade of Incomplete and instructors are not obliged to grant an Incomplete.
+Please remember that it is the student’s responsibility to request the grade of Incomplete and that instructors are not obliged to grant an Incomplete.
 Note that outstanding grades of Incomplete do not count as earned credit hours and therefore may affect registration time and/or eligibility for financial aid.
 Students with more than one grade of Incomplete in a semester may be placed on academic probation.

 Grades of Withdrawal ("W")